hanssenstijn/backendSQLiteNode.js/README.md

 > Row data from the `inhabitants table` is listening at http://localhost:4000/api/rowData

 > Combined data (Inner Join) from both tables is listening at http://localhost:4000/api/combinedData

+## Testing
+`Mocha` is the library that allows us to run tests, and `Chai` contains some helpful functions that we'll use to verify our test results.

+Multiple tests were conducted:
+* Set up Node.js application is `Running`
+* Mockup data api `Status 200`
+* Row data api `Status 200 | Class response | Properties reponse`

+## Documentation

 ## Credits
 Backend Express / Node.js starting point: